Nature Dependent Trade

 The subsequent tabs show individual categories.

+Planet Tracker used the Economist Intelligence Unit’s (EIU) Democracy Index for classifying the type of political regime.
 The Democracy Index is based on five categories: electoral process and pluralism, functioning of government, political participation, political culture, and civil liberties.
 Based on scores on a range of indicators within these categories, each country is then classified as one of four types of regime:

 - full democracy